 Welcome to VoteFacts.
 One of the things that prompted the beginning of this website was the fact that it seemed as though becoming an educated voter had become a full time job.
-Between the media and our politicians, it has become almost impossible to get past the emotional lures and into the facts.
+Between the media and our politicians, it has become almost impossible to get past the emotional lures and get into the facts.

 This video is an example of how few facts and how little data the media really provides.
 It was originally used in a VoteFacts page titled "Media Challenge".
 Unfortunately, this page was cast aside when the website underwent an overhaul for the sake of simplicity.
 However, it is back as a post to provide a place to discuss the media education problem that was the genesis of the site.

-First, watch this media report on an important subject last December, payroll tax cuts.
+First, watch this media report on an important subject a few years back, payroll tax cuts.
+Go ahead, take a look...

-Having watched the clip - The question is whether it lets you form an opinion based on the facts of the matter or a reaction based on the emotion of the moment.
+Having watched the clip - The question is whether it provides a platform for you to form a fact-based opinion or a simply a reaction based on the emotions of the moment.
 Try to recall the actual information contained of the clip.
 What are the data points?
 What do Democrats want on this subject, and what exactly do Republicans want, and why?